AlexCunanan/CPE019/README.md

-# I am Alexander James Cunanan, a student of CPE019.
+# I am Alexander James Cunanan, a student of CPE019 in TIP QC.